Ultra-running British icon Nicky Spinks is a living legend.

 There’s plenty of other records to her name too; she has twice set the women’s record for the most Lakeland Peaks climbed in 24 hours, first at 64 and then 65 (although that has since been extended to 68 by Fi Pascall).
 She has also won the Jim Nelson Trophy at Fellsman four times.

-In 2019 she partook in the infamous Barkley Marathon, attempting to become the first woman ever to complete it.
-She didn’t complete the course, as has no runner since 2017 , but plans to try again in the future.
+In 2019 she partook in the infamous Barkley Marathon, attempting to become the first woman ever to complete it, however she failed to complete the course.
+She once again attempted the race in 2023 and completed a single loop.

 Nicky Spinks’ major achievements have come from completing major fell-running challenges rather than competing in major ultra-running competitions, but she has still won a large number of events.